-There are a few mines scattered around this alpine lake but I came to visit the old mills and the mine camp.
+There are a few mines scattered around this alpine lake but I came to visit the old mills and the mining camp.
 (The mines are gated, anyway. )

 The mining camp of Silver Lake is stretched out on a sandy beach with mining debris everywhere.
 The Iowa is down at the far end of the lake.

 The Silver Lake Mill equipment was listed as: